OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/sellar.rst

     self.declare_partials('*', '*', method='fd')

-This tells OpenMDAO to approximate all the partial derivatives of that component using finite-difference.
+This tells OpenMDAO to approximate all the partial derivatives of that component using finite difference.
 The default settings will use forward difference with an absolute step size of 1e-6, but you can change the :ref:`FD settings <feature_declare_partials_approx>` to work well for your component.

 .. embed-code::